|

 Bridging the Gap between Shelter and Community.
 With the assistance

-of our Outreach worker, we have been able to educate many more homeless
+of our Youth Support Coordinator, we have been able to educate many more homeless

 and at-risk youth in our community about the services and support

 we offer.
-Our Outreach officer has also been instrumental in raising
+Our Youth Support Coordinator has also been instrumental in raising

 awareness about youth homelessness in Peel and promoting relationships